 10. Transform the Scaled Data and Put It in a Dataframe

 11. Visualize the Wine Classes Using the First Two Principal Components

 By applying PCA to the wine dataset, you can transform the data so that most we can capture variations in the variables with a fewer number of principal components.
 It is easier to distinguish the wine classes by inspecting these principal components rather than looking at the raw data.

 The principal component analysis is a widely used unsupervised learning method to perform dimensionality reduction.
 We hope that this article helped you understand what PCA is and the applications of PCA.
 You looked at the applications of PCA and how it works.

 Do you have any questions related to this article on PCA in Machine Learning?
 If yes, then please feel free to put them in the comments sections.
 Our team will be happy to solve your queries.
 Finally, we performed a hands-on demonstration on classifying wine type by using the first two principal components.

 Click on the following video tutorial to learn more about PCA - Principal Component Analysis.

 Looking forward to becoming a Machine Learning Engineer?
-Check out Simplilearn's AI ML Certification and get certified today.
+Check out Simplilearn's Caltech Post Graduate Program in AI and Machine Learning and get certified today.